FRIDAY 23rd MARCH 2012

 A trip to Pembrokshire has been well overdue so it would seem silly not to take advantage of the unusually hot weather for the time of year.
 I had arranged to meet Taran at Dale, Milford Haven in south Pembrokeshire, the plan was to drive the one van up north to Fishguard and paddle back over the two days.

 I couldn't wait to get on my way and arrived about two hours before Taran.
 I made use of the time and took to the water.
+There was a little swell entering the huge port of Milford Haven so I had a little play rock hoping along some of the cliffs.

 Heading back toward the beach I could see Taran hadn't arrived yet so I set off again exploring the surrounding waters.